 How an obscure voting system can make our world more democratic

-Most agree that the people should have a voice in policy and government.
+Most agree that the people should have a voice in government.
 However, there remains considerable debate as to how we can accurately aggregate the will of the people through the vote.
 Every voting system, it seems, comes with significant, sometimes fatal drawbacks.
 But one method may rise above them all: Quadratic voting.
 Quadratic voting may provide a path toward better democracies and more reasoned policymaking for the future.

 One Person, One Vote?